dayjyun/SoundCloud-Project/README.md

 To run the file

 1. Create an *AWS S3* bucket through [AWS](https://aws.amazon.com/)
-2. Create a .env file and make sure to have these components filled out
+2. Create an .env file and make sure to have these components filled out
     - PORT
     - DB_FILE
     - JWT_SECRET